 One simple thing you can do is to sacrifice a creature that’s under a Pacifism or something similar.
-You can also sacrifice a expandable creature such as 1/1 Human token.
+You can also sacrifice an expandable creature, such as 1/1 Human token.

-Two cards with flash might also prove to be very good.
+Two cards with flash also proved to be very good.
 Playing Blitz Leech during opponent’s combat might get you a clean two-for-one.
 If six mana doesn’t prove to be too much, this one might even move up in rankings.

 The second one is Lurking Deadeye.
 Chump a big creature with a 1/1 dork and then flash in Deadeye to finish it off.

 Bushmeat Poacher is next in line of powerful black commons.
 This effect is very nice to have, and every black deck will want to have at least one Poacher.